Queensland Renewable Energy Zones

 - Central Queensland boasts strong network infrastructure, wind and solar resources, and a large manufacturing and industrial demand profile.

-- The Central QREZ includes the Fitzroy and Wide Bay renewable energy zones identified by the AEMO.
+- The central QREZ includes the Fitzroy and Wide Bay candidate zones identified in the 2020 ISP.

-- Northern Queensland (above Rockhampton) has significant potential for long-term renewable energy development with some of the strongest wind and solar resources in the state and country.
+- Northern Queensland has significant potential for long-term renewable energy development with some of the strongest wind and solar resources in Australia.

-- The Northern QREZ contains 5 renewable energy zones above Rockhampton identified by the AEMO including Isaac, Barcaldine, North Queensland, North Queensland Clean Energy Hub and Far North Queensland.
+- The northern QREZ contains five candidate zones above Rockhampton identified in the 2020 ISP including Isaac, Barcaldine, North Queensland, North Queensland Clean Energy Hub and Far North Queensland.

-- The Northern QREZ will build on existing regional strengths to capitalise on opportunities in industries such as new economy minerals extraction and processing, hydrogen production and export, biofuels, and food processing and manufacturing.
+- The northern QREZ will build on existing regional strengths and offer diversification opportunities for existing and emerging sectors such as new economy minerals, hydrogen, biofuels, food processing and manufacturing.

 Registrations of interest